 Looking through the open starboard side door, the breech of the 75mm gun and the 75mm gunner's seat is visible.
 The driver's black padded seat is beyond the 75mm gunner's seat, and the 37mm turret shield is to the 75mm gunner's left rear.

 A second view of the 75mm gun, including the gunner's periscope M1, is shown here.
-The piston for the gyrostabilizer is mounted to the right of the 75mm gun.
+The piston for the gyrostabilizer is mounted to the right of the 75mm gun, but the rest of the equipment is missing.

 The short 75mm gun M2 is shown here with the parts of the gun mount labeled.
 (Picture from FM 23-95 75-mm Tank Gun M2 (Mounted in Medium Tank M3).)

 The interior of the tank behind the 75mm gunner is shown here.
-The engine propeller shaft runs beneath the turret, and an oil cooler is attached to the bulkhead.
+The engine propeller shaft runs beneath the turret, and an oil cooler and oil tank are attached to the bulkhead.
+The two gauges facing us above the propeller shaft are fuel gauges, and the red handles are for discharging the carbon dioxide cylinder fire extinguishers.
+The red fire extinguisher cylinders themselves can be seen under the turret basket.

 Looking beyond the 75mm gun, we can see the driver's controls and instrument panel.
 The steering levers are in front of his seat, and the white gear shift lever is to his right.
 The handwheel on the right of the image is for traversing the 75mm gun, and this handwheel also contained the solenoid firing button.
 The riveted construction of the vehicle is evident on the inside as well, and the rivets had the unfortunate tendency to break apart when hit and ricochet around the cramped interior of the vehicle.

 This image is looking into the 37mm turret from the port hull side door.
-The traversing mechanism is on the turret floor, and 37mm ammunition racks line the turret walls.
-The tank commander's seat is at the top right corner of the picture, the 37mm loader's seat is directly across the turret, and the rear of the 37mm gunner's seat can be glimpsed to the left of the frame.
+The tank commander's seat is at the top right corner of the picture, the 37mm loader's seat is directly across the turret, the rear of the 37mm gunner's seat can be glimpsed to the left of the frame, and 37mm ammunition racks line the turret walls.

 The opposite side of the turret is shown here.
 The cables hanging down in this image can be seen in the foreground of the picture above.
 (Picture from FM 23-81 37-mm Gun, Tank, M6 (Mounted in Tanks).)